The FA Cup tie was lit up by a quite brilliant long-range volleyed goal

-Peterborough United knocked out of the FA Cup despite a defiant performance against Leeds United
+Peterborough United knocked out of the FA Cup as Leeds United score a wonder goal

 Posh played with plenty of spirit and, were on top when Leeds scored a controversial opening goal, but they couldn’t find the quality or accuracy to test the third choice player in goal for the visitors.